peterscottsa/expense-list/README.md

 ## Getting started
 - Run `yarn install`
 - Run `yarn run start` to start the client and server.
+Not really an ideal setup but if you struggle, open the project in different tabs in terminal and run `yarn run start:client` `yarn run start:server` separately.

 ## Motivation for choices 🧐
 Generally, readability and composition where driving factors when deciding how to build this app.
 Good examples of this can be found